Widerhall Meister

 A foreigner looks it.
 The signs may be subtle, but they are always multiple and unmistakable.
 Of course he would address me in English.

 – Ich Sie auch.
-He smiled.
-He extended his hand.
+He smiled and extended his hand.
 I shook it, careful not to press.
 Widerhall Meister, he said.
 The strangest of names.

 – Dingenom Potter.
 Playfulness on my father’s part, the family name a given.